Just a Rubberstamp – No Re-trial

 Normally a witness is a little nervous when entering a courtroom where the press may be present and all the attention is focused on the witness.

-It was therefore of some comfort to the witnesses to be greeted by the Special Prosecutor’s assistant prior to entering the courtroom and to be handed a copy of a statement which contained the witnesses’ testimony of several years before.
+It was therefore of some comfort to the witnesses to be greeted by the Special Prosecutor’s assistant prior to entering the courtroom and to be handed a copy of a statement that contained the witnesses’ testimony of several years before.

 It was never pointed out to the witnesses that the statements of what he supposedly had said in the City Court were not a true verbatim recording but the work of Judge Claus Larsen’s imagination and recollection; statements/ transcripts which the defence and I had objected to so many times and had wanted to be changed.